Bodera/learnPath_Perl/Perl_5_Fundamentals/Module_03.md

 ---

 Now we'll learn about the *until* and *do..until* loops.
-We've saw that a *while* loop will check the condition first and then executes a block of code as the condition remains true.
+We've seen that a *while* loop will check the condition first and then executes a block of code as the condition remains true.
 Now an *until* loop is quite the opposite of a *while* loop in the sense that it will run a block of code as long as the condition is false.

 Let's check some Perl code illustrating the *until* loop.